jinjei/CS180TeamProject/README.md

 ### Messaging System
 - **Direct Messaging**: Fully implemented feature allowing users to send private messages to other users.
 - **Unique "Send All"**: Users can send messages to all users of the application, similar to public notifications.
 This feature was implemented as an innovative addition beyond the project requirements.
+- **Messages to Offline User**: We have also implemented the functionality to send messages to offline users.
+These pending messages will be temporarily stored and, once the recipient logs in, they will see the message in their respective window.

 ## Extra Credit Features